 Instead, your blog should be targeted at the casual reader who might have a problem that your company could solve.
 Speak to that reader’s needs and you could have a future client.

-How to come up with topics that are interesting
+How to come up with interesting blog topics

-The key principle is this: always address the needs of your readers.
+The key to coming up with interesting blog topics is this: always address the needs of your readers.

 Educate your readers